urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

   to the left of the comparison operator (that is, 5 == a instead of habitual a == 5)

 CRC cards
-  Class-responsibility-collaboration card (Class-Responsibility-Cooperation) is a brainstorming method for designing object-oriented software.
+  Class-responsibility-collaboration card (Class-Responsibility-Cooperation)
-  As a rule, CRC-maps are used in those cases when classes and ways of their interactions are first defined in the software design process.
+    is a brainstorming method for designing object-oriented software As a rule, CRC-maps are used in those cases when classes and ways of their interactions are first defined in the software design process

 SOLID principles
   Single responsability